ChristianBega/ChristianBega/README.md

 Hi 👋, <br>
-I'm Christian a passionate & dedicated Junior full stack web developer fresh out of Denver University full stack bootcamp...
+I’m a Junior MERN full stack web developer graduate from Denver University.
+While at Denver University I had the opportunity to collaborate with different teams of developers to build applications that solve real world problems.

 ---